Psychology BSc (Hons) – 2021 entry

 Most of our students choose to do a Professional Training placement year.
 These normally begin at the end of the second academic year and finish in time for you to begin your third year of study (the fourth year of your course).

-Professional Training placements offer students an invaluable opportunity to gain work experience and get insight into a degree-relevant job.
+Professional Training placements offer students an invaluable opportunity to gain work experience and gain insight into a degree-relevant job.
 You’ll also refine a host of skills that employers look for, giving you an employable edge as a psychology graduate which can lead to rewarding graduate jobs.

 The extensive professional networks and research activities of our staff will enable you to choose from a range of Professional Training placement settings to reflect your individual interests and needs.